lumol-org/lumol/doc/src/concepts/units.rst

 - The internal unit of pressure is ``u A^-1 fs^-2``;
 - *etc.*

-Lumol provides convertion of any value in these internal unit to others units.
+For convenience Lumol provides convertion facilities for any value in these internal unit to any others units.
 The following table lists available units that can be converted:

 +------------+-----------------------------+
 | Quantity   | Accepted units              |